Evaluating Similitude and Robustness of Deep Image Denoising Models via Adversarial Attack: Methodology

 \subsection{Image denoising adversarial attack}

-Given a noise image $x$, our goal is to generate an adversarial noise image ${x}' $ that can fool the deep image denoising model much than applying on a Gaussian noise image of the same noise level and similar distribution.
-We name this task as image denoising adversarial attack, whose flowchart is showed in Fig. 2.
+Given a noise image $x$, our goal is to generate an adversarial noise image ${x}' $ that can fool the deep image denoising model to result much lower denoising quality than functioning on a Gaussian noise image with the same noise level and similar distribution.
+We name this task as image denoising adversarial attack, whose flowchart is showed in Fig. \ref{f:flowchart}.

-For image denoising adversarial attacks, the following mathematical definition is given:let $D: R^{d} \rightarrow R^{d}$ be a denoiser, where $d$ is the image dimension.
+For image denoising adversarial attacks, the following mathematical definition is given: let $D: R^{d} \rightarrow R^{d}$ be a denoiser, where $d$ is the image dimension.
 A noise image $x \in R^{d}$ is denoised as $E(D(x), \mathrm{y})$, where $y \in R^{d}$ is the clean image.
 The minimal adversarial sample $x^{\prime}\in R^{d}$ of $x$ w.r.t. a distance function $\gamma :R^{d} \rightarrow R_{+}$ is given as the solution $x^{\prime} \in R^{d}$ of the optimization problem:

 where $E$ is an arbitrary monotonically increasing function that evaluates the similarity between the original image and the predicted image, such as PSNR, SSIM or MAE. $M$ is a threshold value that measures a successful adversarial attack.
 In other words, $x^{\prime}$ is the closest point to $x$ with the distance function $\gamma$ whose denoising performance is lower than $x$.